mozilla-conduit/phabricator-etl/README.md

 # phab-etl

-an ETL for Mozilla phabricator instance
+An ETL for Mozilla's Phabricator instance.

 ## Install

 ### Operating System